 Before one can expect the Lord to design a family for them, they must first join His family and seek a relationship with Him.
 Jesus tells us in Matthew 6:32-33 that He knows what we need and if we will first seek Him and not the things we think we need, He will provide what He knows we need.
 Returning to Psalms 127, we can see that it is the Lord who will provide the plans and the material for the building of a successful family.
 If we are patient and prepare by seeking Him, He will provide the plans and the process needed to build a stable family.

 Now, having a house built to stand, the Lord can give us the fruit of the womb and we will know how to mold and prepare that fruit to be valued members of the family and the Kingdom of God.
-Through training them (children) up according to the plans provided by the Lord, they will first seek Him (Proverbs 22:6), and will be ongoing blessings to the family just as the LORD promised.
-As such, any burden experienced through the rearing process if rewarded with a full and loyal quill.
+Through training them up according to the plans provided by the Lord, they will first seek Him (Proverbs 22:6), and will be ongoing blessings to the family just as the LORD promised.
+As such, any burden experienced through the rearing process is rewarded with a full and loyal quill.

 If you have already begun building your house according to your own plans, it is not too late.
 All along, the Lord has had a plan for your family.
 If you began the construction without Him, you surely made a few mistakes along the way.
-Not to worry, Jesus has carpentry experience and wants to lead the project and make necessary adjustments that will strengthen your home.
+Not to worry, Jesus has carpentry experience and wants to lead the project and make the necessary adjustments that will strengthen your home.
 If it is a cycle of failure that you need to break, you need to seek the right cycle which is provided through the grace of Jesus Christ.
 Jesus is the one who broke the cycle of destruction in David’s house, and today He is ready and able to do the same for your house.

 With the family concept developed, and the Lord properly established as the head of your family, each member (including the parents) will be blessed with joy, and hope for the future of the family.
 Through your teaching of God’s word to your children, your children will remain in the Lord and will provide you more blessings of joy to fill your quill.
 What an inheritance!
 So, if the question is whether parenting is a burden or a blessing of labor, the answer must be yes.
 There are elements of responsibility (burdens), and overwhelming gracefully given blessings as God shares with parents His inheritance.
-With the promise of such a share of this incredible inheritance, the labor of parenting becomes an inspired work of love.
+With the promise of such a share of this incredible inheritance, the work of parenting becomes an inspired labor of love.